openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `order`: OPTIONAL.
 Array of the claim name values that lists them in the order they should be displayed by the Wallet.

-The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential format `ldp_vc`:
+The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential Format `ldp_vc`:

 <{{examples/credential_metadata_ldp_vc.json}}

 #### Authorization Details {#authorization-ldp-vc}

-The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.
+The following additional claims are defined for authorization details of type `openid_credential` and this Credential Format.

 * `credential_definition`: OPTIONAL.
 Object containing the detailed description of the Credential.
 It consists of the following parameters defined by this specification:
     * `@context`: OPTIONAL.
 Array as defined in (#server-metadata-ldp-vc).
 It MUST only be present if the `format` claim is present in the root of the authorization details object.
 It MUST not be present otherwise.
     * `type`: OPTIONAL.
 Array as defined in (#server-metadata-ldp-vc).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
 MUST only be present if the `@context` claim is present.
     * `credentialSubject`: OPTIONAL.
 Object as defined in (#server-metadata-sd-jwt-vc) excluding the `display` and `value_type` parameters. `mandatory` parameter here is used by the Wallet to indicate to the Issuer that it only accepts Credential(s) issued with those claim(s).

-The following is a non-normative example of an authorization details object with Credential format `ldp_vc`:
+The following is a non-normative example of an authorization details object with Credential Format `ldp_vc`:

 <{{examples/authorization_details_ldp_vc.json}}

 #### Credential Request {#credential-request-ldp-vc}

-The following additional parameters are defined for Credential Requests and this Credential format.
+The following additional parameters are defined for Credential Requests and this Credential Format.

 * `credential_definition`: REQUIRED when the `format` parameter is present in the Credential Request.
 It MUST NOT be used otherwise.
 It is an object containing the detailed description of the Credential type.
 It consists of the following parameters defined by this specification:
   * `@context`: REQUIRED.
 Array as defined in (#server-metadata-ldp-vc).
   * `type`: REQUIRED.
 Array as defined in (#server-metadata-ldp-vc).
 The Credential issued by the Credential Issuer MUST contain at least the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 Object as defined in (#authorization-ldp-vc).

-The following is a non-normative example of a Credential Request with Credential format `ldp_vc` with the key proof type `jwt`:
+The following is a non-normative example of a Credential Request with Credential Format `ldp_vc` with the key proof type `jwt`:

 <{{examples/credential_request_ldp_vc.json}}

-The following is a non-normative example of a Credential Request with Credential format `ldp_vc` with the key proof type `ldp_vp`:
+The following is a non-normative example of a Credential Request with Credential Format `ldp_vc` with the key proof type `ldp_vp`:

 <{{examples/credential_request_ldp_vc_vp.json}}